Facebook will label violating posts from public figures going forward

 “A handful of times a year we make a decision to leave up content that would otherwise violate our policies because we consider that the public interest value outweighs the risk of that content,” Zuckerberg said in the town hall.

+While Facebook’s business prospects have bounced back before from major controversies over privacy and disinformation, it has been struggling to recover its previously strong reputation among consumers and increasingly hostility in Washington from leaders of both major parties.

+Issues related to hateful and violent speech have crystallized in recent weeks amid rising national unrest about police violence.
+Trump’s bid for reelection – following his shrewd and effective use of the platform four years ago – remains a major source of anxiety within the company.

-Twitter has started more aggressively labeling posts from politicians, notably Trump, in the past few months.
+As Facebook has avoided confronting Trump, rival Twitter has started more aggressively labeling posts from him and other politicians in the past few months.
 It has now slapped some sort of warning label on five of Trump’s tweets.
 That also includes one with a doctored video and one that said protesters would be met with force if they tried to set up an Autonomous Zone in the District of Columbia.

 Trump lashed out at social media companies over Twitter’s labeling, signing an executive order that sought to open the door for a crucial law – Section 230 – to be rethought.
 The law ensures that social media companies are exempted from legal liability for nearly everything their users post on the sites.